chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 - **MatrixValidate** - initial input validation, intended to be fast (interactive speed), trivial rejection of common errors.
 Passing this stage without error does not guarantee that matrix publication will succeed.
 - **MatrixCreate** - create the remix data matrix, from which all other work proceeds.
-- **AssetsCreate** - transform the project and matrices into other formats and/or representations needed for deployment.
+- **AssetsCreate** - transform the collection and matrices into other formats and/or representations needed for deployment.
 - **AssetsDeploy** - deploy the matrix as necessary (e.g., put a copy into the cellxgene deployment bucket)
-- **AssetsCleanup** - cleanup/delete any deployments of the project/matrix.
+- **AssetsCleanup** - cleanup/delete any deployments of the collection/matrix.

 Each of these steps **<span style="text-decoration:underline;">MUST be idempotent</span>**, and MUST operate without side-effects other than those noted.